INTRODUCTION

 Where the twenty-day period following notification to the Educational Welfare Officer has elapsed, and where the Board of Management remains of the view that the student should be expelled, the Board of Management will formally confirm the decision to expel.

-Parent(s)/guardian(s) will be notified in writing that the expulsion will now proceed.
-They will also be informed of their right to appeal to the Secretary General of the Department of Education and Science under Section 29 or the Education Act 1998 and will be provide with information on the submission of such an appeal.
+Parent(s)/Guardian(s) will be notified in writing that the expulsion will now proceed.
+They will also be informed of their right to appeal to the Secretary General of the Department of Education under Section 29 or the Education Act 1998 and will be provide with information on the submission of such an appeal.

 No person with a vested interest or personal involvement in the matter will be involved in the organisation or implementation of the investigation procedure, nor will such a person be involved in the decision-making process.